Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Beschreibung

-Migrant workers in the West are at the frontline of the precarious condition that is coming to dominate economic life in neoliberal societies.
+Migrant workers in the West are at the frontline of the precarious condition that is coming to dominate social and economic life in neoliberal societies.
 Yet despite the highly insecure and exploitative working conditions they routinely face, labour mobilizations by precarious workers are rare.

 Blending interviews, ethnographic notes and social theory, The Precarious Migrant Worker offers a unique glimpse into our increasingly precarious social reality and will be a valuable resource for scholars, students and activists interested in issues of migration, precarity and resistance.

-Migrant workers in the West are at the frontline of the precarious condition that is coming to dominate economic life in neoliberal societies.
+Migrant workers in the West are at the frontline of the precarious condition that is coming to dominate social and economic life in neoliberal societies.
 Yet despite the highly insecure and exploitative working conditions they routinely face, labour mobilizations by precarious workers are rare.

 Blending interviews, ethnographic notes and social theory, The Precarious Migrant Worker offers a unique glimpse into our increasingly precarious social reality and will be a valuable resource for scholars, students and activists interested in issues of migration, precarity and resistance.